youngzhou1999/readinglist/README.md

 #### Experiments and baselines

-exps are done in dmc contral, dmc lab and atari. baselines: standard rl, curl(or ac), vae-t(a time delay to the target obs).
+exps are done in dmc control, dmc lab and atari. baselines: standard rl, curl(or ac), vae-t(a time delay to the target obs).

 performance: it beats curl.